acacheung/moonshine-cms/src/pages/menu/phase-2.md

       All portions available regular or “Go Grande”.
 Don’t forget to add your favorite protein or fixin’s!
     items:
-      - description: Chef Asia's Famous Spicy Pork Noodle Soup
+      - description: Chef Asia's Famous Chilled Beet Soup
         price: '12 regular / 19 grande '
         title: 'Chef''s whim Soup for the soul '
       - description: >-